Platform-OS/platformos-documentation/pages/reference/authorization_policy.md

 ---
-title: AuthorizationPolicy
+title: Authorization Policy
-keywords: [authorization authentication authorisation restricting_access]
 tags: [authorization authentication authorisation restricting_access]
-permalink: tools_authorizationpolicy.html
+permalink: /reference/authorization-policy
-sidebar: tools_sidebar
+sidebar: reference_sidebar
+folder: authorization_policy
 ---

-AuthorizationPolicy allows you to restrict access to forms and pages in a flexible way.
+Authorization policies allows you to restrict access to forms and pages in a flexible way.
 Each form and page can have multiple policies attached to it.
 Policy is parsed using Liquid.
 If the content of the policy evaluates to anything other than `true`, policy is considered violated and the system will not proceed with executing action (like submitting a form or render a page).

 ## Adding a policy